mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 Then lcm calculation boils down to picking the max of exponents and multiplication of two numbers to addition of the exponents.

-Alas this solution also passes test cases #00 to #10
+Alas this solution also passes only test cases #00 to #10

 ## Keywords
 array, data structure, Euclid's algorithm, lcm, RQM